blorente/beyond-the-loop/_posts/2020-08-08-rust-second-language.md

 It doesn't matter.
 As long as the `+` operation makes sense for them, you don't have to know anything else about `a` and `b`.

-Most beginner programming languages don't enforce types.
+Languages that beginners tend to learn first don't enforce types.
 And that's a good thing!
-In small applications, types just get in the way.
+In small applications, types can end up getting in the way.

 However, as you start working on bigger and bigger projects, you start to realize that types have one benefit: